AlejandroSherman/Rshell/README.md

 * utilizes two objects of the base class to account for a left and right of the operator
 * `Connector() : Base()` + `Connector (Base*, Base*) : Base()` : connector constructors
 * `execute() = 0;` : redeclared as a pure virtual function so that every operator that inherits from this class must define it's own execute
+* `getPath() = 0;` : redeclared as a pure virtual function so that every operator that inherits from this class must define it's own `getPath()` so that the program can handle every situation without crashing

 ### exit.h